andandandand/image-dataset-curation/REDI_task.md

 - Theme or subject selection.
 - A pilot collection of images.
 - A written plan on how the theme will be approached and what problem it aims to solve.
+- Partial documentation through a project board in Github and Jupyter notebooks.
 ---

 ### Sprint 2: Data Collection and Initial Cleaning